 When to plan your child’s first dental visit in Charleston, SC and what to expect

 Many adults are aware that they should see the dentist every six months for preventive care and a professional cleaning, but as a parent, you may be wondering about what age you should take your child to the dentist for the first time and what a dentist actually does for a baby’s or young child’s gums and teeth.
-Dr. Andrew Greenberg in Charleston, SC provides dental care for even the youngest of patients and the Mouth Carolina Dentistry office provides a warm, comforting environment for your child’s first dental visit.
+Dr. Andrew Greenberg in Charleston, SC provides dental care for even the youngest of patients and the Mouth Carolina Dentistry, PA office provides a warm, comforting environment for your child’s first dental visit.